wasidennis/ObjectFlow/README.md

 * Install the attached caffe branch, as instructed at http://caffe.berkeleyvision.org/installation.html.

-* Download the CNN model for feature extraction at https://dl.dropboxusercontent.com/u/73240677/CVPR16/pascal_segmentation.zip.
-Then you should unzip the model folder under the **caffe-cedn-dev/examples** folder.
+* Download the CNN model for feature extraction at https://dl.dropboxusercontent.com/u/73240677/CVPR16/pascal_segmentation.zip, then unzip the model folder under the **caffe-cedn-dev/examples** folder.

 * Install included libraries in the **External** folder if needed (pre-compiled codes are already included).